rlk/edworld/data/ABOUT.md

     Joint ....
 Create and configure joints and motors Light ....
 Create and configure spot lights and sky backgrounds Config ...
 Change the display properties

+## File System Browsing

+    When an absolute path (beginning with / or C:/) is entered in a file selection directory box, the browser will display your hard drive.

+    When a relative path is entered, the browser will display the virtual file system: an archive of data statically bound with the executable, overridable in ~/.thumb.

 ## Editing Controls